-- 6.2.1. referring, by telephone, a child's details if there are concerns about his/her welfare, possible abuse or neglect to Children, Young People and Families Services.
-A written record of the referral will be faxed/posted/emailed to Children, Young People and Families Services, using the multi-agency referral form, as soon as possible within the school day; - 6.2.2. ensuring that written records of concerns about a child are kept, even if there is no need to make an immediate referral; - 6.2.3. ensuring that all such records are kept, confidentially and securely, and are separate from general pupil records, with a front sheet (in chronological order) listing significant events in the life of the child: - 6.2.4. ensuring that an indication of further record-keeping (e.g. a separate child protection file) is marked on the general pupil records;

-- 6.2.5. acting as a focal point for staff to discuss concerns (including signposting to pastoral support services if required by staff) and liaising with other agencies and professionals; - 6.2.6. attending (or delegating this requirement to another appropriately informed member of staff) Early Help Assessment and Plan (EHAP) meetings; case conferences; family support meetings; core groups; allegations management strategy meetings or other multi-agency planning meetings, contributing to the Framework for Assessment Process, and providing a report (when required) which has been shared with the parents; - 6.2.7. ensuring that any pupil currently with a child protection plan, who is absent without explanation for two days, is referred to their key worker in Children, Young People and Families Services; - 6.2.8. ensuring that all staff are aware of this policy and know how to recognise and refer any concerns; - 6.2.9. providing, with the Headteacher, an annual report for the governing Board, including any changes to the policy and procedures; child protection training undertaken by the Designated Safeguarding Lead, their Deputy and by all other staff and governors; relevant curricular issues, number and type of incidents/cases, and number of children referred to Children, Young People and Families Services, allegations against staff and numbers of children subject to child protection plans (anonymised); - 6.2.10. keeping up to date with knowledge to enable them to fulfil their role, including attending relevant training provided by the PSCB, or the Local Authority. iii
+- are, understand their academic progress and attainment, and maintain a culture of high aspirations for this cohort, supporting teaching staff to identify the challenges that children in this group might face and the academic support and adjustments that they could make to best support these children. - 6.2.2 Supporting children who have a social worker (either because they are children in need or on a child protection plan), by holding and using information provided by Local Authorities to inform decisions about these children's welfare and safeguarding. - 6.2.3 referring, by telephone, a child's details if there are concerns about his/her welfare, possible abuse or neglect to Children, Young People and Families Services.
+A written record of the referral will be faxed/posted/emailed to Children, Young People and Families Services, using the multi-agency referral form, as soon as possible within the school day; - 6.2.4 ensuring that written records of concerns about a child are kept, even if there is no need to make an immediate referral; - 6.2.5 ensuring that all such records are kept, confidentially and securely, and are separate from general pupil records, with a front sheet (in chronological order) listing significant events in the life of the child; - 6.2.6 ensuring that an indication of further record-keeping (e.g. a separate child protection file) is marked on the general pupil records; - 6.2.7 acting as a focal point for staff to discuss concerns (including signposting to pastoral support services if required by staff) and liaising with other agencies and professionals; - 6.2.8 attending (or delegating this requirement to another appropriately informed member of staff) Early Help Assessment and Plan (EHAP) meetings; case conferences; family support meetings; core groups; allegations management strategy meetings or other multi-agency planning meetings, contributing to the Framework for Assessment Process, and providing a report (when required) which has been shared with the parents; - 6.2.9 ensuring that any pupil currently with a child protection plan, who is absent without explanation for two days, is referred to their key worker in Children, Young People and Families Services; - 6.2.10 ensuring that all staff are aware of this policy and know how to recognise and refer any concerns; - 6.2.11 providing, with the Headteacher, an annual report for the governing Board, including any changes to the policy and procedures; child protection training undertaken by the Designated Safeguarding Lead, their Deputy and by all other staff and governors; relevant curricular issues, number and type of incidents/cases, and number of children referred to Children, Young People and Families Services, allegations against staff and numbers of children subject to child protection plans (anonymised); - 6.2.12 keeping up to date with knowledge to enable them to fulfil their role, including attending relevant training provided by the PSCB, or the Local Authority.iii